-This is due to repeated pounding from the costal elements as well as major flooding in the town’s past.
+Consequently, this is due to repeated pounding from the coastal elements as well as major flooding in the town’s past.
 Yet, the town owes its still well-preserved state to the silting-up of the Thu Bồn river in the 19th century, which put an end to its importance as a trading post, but helped it escape modern development and bombing during the Vietnam war.

 Phung Hung Ancient House

-Hon An had been the victims of various monsoon floodings which swept the town with destruction.
+In addition, Hon An had been the victims of various monsoon flooding which swept the town with destruction.
 If it is not for the dedicated restoration works by the Vietnamese tourism board that have gone into preserving the town, the town would had been in much worse state.

-A visit to the Phung Hung House Historic home will tell you just that about the floodings, there are markings in the kitchen area marking how high the flood water came to be during the flooding of 1999 to 2016, with 2009 being the highest recorded flood so far.
+A visit to the Phung Hung House Historic home will tell you just that about the Hoi An floodings.
+There are markings in the kitchen area marking how high the flood water came to be during the flooding of 1999 to 2016, with 2009 being the highest recorded flood so far.

-The rear of the temple houses a mini garden, complete with an intricate dragon stone statue fountain and a mountain goat statue.
+Also, the rear of the temple houses a mini garden.
+It is complete with an intricate dragon stone statue fountain and a mountain goat statue.
 There are a couple of Bonsai plants around the garden fronted by a large wall mural at the back of the temple building.

 The night time is also where you can see Hoi An’s trademarked floating paper lanterns come to life.
 The Thu Bồn river is lit by number of floating lanterns, a traditional Hoi An figure for good luck, forming many glowing floating lights all around the river which looks spectacular at night.